Culture in Aberdeen: Music

 Aberdeen's music scene includes a variety of live music venues including pubs, clubs, and a number of churches with thriving choirs.
 The music scene is particularly prevalent in the bars of Belmont Street.
 Cèilidhs are also common in some of the city's halls.
-Popular venues include The Lemon Tree, The Tunnels, the Aberdeen Exhibition and Conference Centre, and Aberdeen Music Hall.
+Popular venues include The Lemon Tree, The Tunnels, the Aberdeen Exhibition and Conference Centre, and the Music Hall.
 Aberdonian musicians include Evelyn Glennie, Seb Rochford and Annie Lennox.